-The May 5, 2006 agreement between the Government of Québec and the Government of Canada concerning the United Nations Education, Science and Culture Organization (UNESCO) was an unprecedented step forward, placing it among the most decisive initiatives in Québec's international relations history.
+The agreement between the Government of Québec and the Government of Canada concerning the United Nations Education, Science and Culture Organization (UNESCO) was an unprecedented step forward, placing it among the most decisive initiatives in Québec's international relations history.

-Québec's permanent representative to UNESCO is the centerpiece of Québec's daily involvement at UNESCO.
-However, it is not the only party that can act on Québec's behalf at UNESCO conferences, proceedings, and meetings.
+The Représentation du Québec au sein de la Délégation permanente du Canada auprès de l’UNESCO (Reoresentative of the Government of Quebec in the Permanent Delegation of Canada to UNESCO) gives Québec a right to free speech in all UNESCO bodies.
+This representation is the centerpiece of Québec's involvement at UNESCO conferences, proceedings, and meetings.
 The agreement specifies that Québec is represented “in full and according to its wishes” in all Canadian delegations, in all UNESCO bodies.
 When it deems suitable and when circumstances warrant, the government can be represented by a member of the Cabinet authorized to deliver its message.
 Québec is guaranteed a voice during Canada's allotted time.

 According to the rules of international law, a UNESCO-accredited national ambassador takes on the role of mission leader.
 Thus, the agreement evokes the “general direction of the Canadian mission as a whole” entrusted to the Canadian ambassador.
 Québec's position is developed according to the Ministère des Relations internationales et de la Francophonie in conjunction with the concerned sectoral departments.

-Québec's successive governments have relentlessly championed their hope to be consulted prior to Canadian interventions in multilateral fora.
+The Government of Québec is consulted prior to Canadian interventions in multilateral fora.
 The agreement stipulates that the two governments “will work in concert on all votes, resolutions, negotiations and proposed international instruments at UNESCO.”

 Lastly, the agreement gives Québec the responsibility to “initiate a mechanism for consulting Québec experts, both in government and civil society.”
 The result of these consultations is conveyed by the Government of Québec to the federal government and to the Canadian Commission for UNESCO, which then report to UNESCO.
-In addition, a representative of the Ministère des Relations internationales et de la Francophonie du Québec now sits on the Executive Committee to the Canadian Commission for UNESCO—another precedent.
+In addition, a representative of the Ministère des Relations internationales et de la Francophonie du Québec now sits on the Executive Committee to the Canadian Commission for UNESCO.

-See Québec-Canada agreement on UNESCO (82 KB)
+See Québec-Canada agreement on UNESCO (82 Ko)